braedynl/CSE231-020-SS20/Cheatsheets/lists.md

 # my_list : [['e', 0], ['d', 1], ['c', 2], ['b', 3], ['a', 4]]

 '''
-For CSE231 particularly, we recommend using the 'itemgetter()' function.
+For CSE 231 particularly, we recommend using the 'itemgetter()' function.
 This function does exactly what was just shown, but doesn't require that you create functions.
 You can